Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

 I did clover, burlap, tinsel, burlap, and then repeated.
 I also used alternating clovers because some of the glitter ones were dark green and light green.
 My clover pattern was plain, dark glitter, plain, light glitter, plain, etc. We all learned patterns in Kindergarten right.
 I’m sure you got that handled. 🙂

 Rinse and repeat until you get to the end.
 I tied the clovers on in each spot so they wouldn’t move around but if you really wanted to you could tie them on just the ends so nothing would slip off.

 Caution: After cutting the tinsel you need to be careful when knotting it.
 If you pull too hard you will pull the tinsel right off the wire.
 Yes, I’m speaking from experience.

 Want to print or save the instructions for this St. Patrick’s Day Garland?

 - Glue Gun/Glue

-- This wreath is so simple it took longer for the glue to dry than it did to put it together.
+Step 1: This St. Patrick’s Day wreath is so simple it took longer for the glue to dry than it did to put it together.

-You can choose to just do the belt or just the clovers.
+You can choose to do just the belt or just the clovers.
 You could even spell out words with it.
-However, you want to make it your own.
+Just make it your own.